-As my save progresses I hope that Masson can become even better.
+As I progress my save, I hope that Masson can become even better.
 Even if he doesn’t, however, we should have a player who we can later sell on to bring some money into the club.
-Developing youth players for sale later on is a great tactic for bringing in much needed money if you’re a club who isn’t blessed with the riches of a billionaire owner or competition prize money.
+Developing youth players for sale, later on, is a great tactic for bringing in much-needed money if you’re a club who isn’t blessed with the riches of a billionaire owner or competition prize money.

 The other factor at play here is Game Importance.
 Similar to Youth Rating, this value affects the quality of the Newgens produced by that nation.
 A nation with high Game Importance and high Youth Rating should theoretically produce more high qualify Newgens than a nation with low ratings.

 I wanted to cover the above because it’s really quite important since some clubs don’t have the luxury of signing youth players to develop and have to rely on their own Newgens produced at the club.
 Their Youth Facilities, Youth Recruitment and Junior Coaching will determine how their Academy Players progress in Academy Teams until they appear in-game as a Newgen.

 Whether the club has developed the player through the Academy Team or another club has produced the player, having a high potential is meaningless if you do not develop that potential into actual ability.